tomwang777/enron-mail-pipeline/AI_USAGE.md

 Notable: 4.6% of emails have no body (forwarded-only messages); 23% contain forwarded content blocks.

+**MCP Integration Documentation**

+**1. Which MCP server you chose and why.**
+**2. Step-by-step setup instructions (how to configure credentials, register the MCP server with Claude Code or your AI tool).**
+**3. How you prompted the AI tool to use the MCP send_email tool — include example prompts.**
+**4. Any issues encountered during MCP setup or sending, and how you resolved them.**
+**5. A screenshot or log excerpt showing at least one successful email send in live mode.**

+**AI Tool Usage Documentation**

-21. Tool Used: Name and version of the AI coding tool.
+**21. Tool Used:** Name and version of the AI coding tool.
-22. Prompting Strategy: How did you break down the problem for the AI?
+**22. Prompting Strategy:** How did you break down the problem for the AI?
 Did you prompt task-by-task or provide the full spec at once?
 Include 3–5 example prompts you used and explain why you structured them that way.
-23. Iterations & Debugging: Describe at least 2 cases where the AI-generated code did not work on the first attempt.
+**23. Iterations & Debugging:** Describe at least 2 cases where the AI-generated code did not work on the first attempt.
 What went wrong?
 How did you refine your prompts or manually fix the issue?
-24. What You Wrote vs. What AI Wrote: Provide a rough percentage breakdown and identify specific sections you wrote manually vs. AI-generated.
+**24. What You Wrote vs. What AI Wrote**: Provide a rough percentage breakdown and identify specific sections you wrote manually vs. AI-generated.
-25. Lessons Learned: What worked well with AI assistance?
+**25. Lessons Learned**: What worked well with AI assistance?
 What was harder than expected?